iamrajith/5-DaysWithKubernetes/Ansible/1-Day1-2-AnsibleInventoryManagement.md

   ```

 ### 2. **Host Variables**
 Host variables allow you to define specific settings for individual hosts.
 These variables override group variables for that particular host.
-Here's an example:
+Here is an example:

 Suppose you have an inventory file (`inventory.ini`) with the following content:
 ```ini